ShoreShop/ShoreModel_Benchmark/README.md

 <img src="figures/wave_roses.jpg" width="800">

 ### Longterm Wave data
-Short introduction to forecast wave data\
+A short introduction to forecast wave data\
 The historical data in the long-term folder is slightly different from the hindcast wave data in the same period.
 Therefore, re-train/re-calibration can be necessary for data-driven and hybrid models to predict long-term shoreline position.

 ### Sea level rise data
-`SLR_obs.csv` contains the annual sea level data from gauge measurement (1980-2018). `SLR_proj.csv` contains the projection under the RCP 8.5 scenario (2019-2100).
+`SLR_obs.csv` contains the annual sea level data from gauge measurement (1980-2018). `SLR_proj.csv` contains the projection under the RCP 4.5 and 8.5 scenarios (2019-2100).
 Both the measurement and the projection are relative to the mean of the observation.
 The projection data is from NASA's [SEA LEVEL PROJECTION TOOL](https://sealevel.nasa.gov/ipcc-ar6-sea-level-projection-tool), which is based on the regional sea level projections provided in the IPCC 6th Assessment Report (AR6).
 Sea level is the same for all transects.

 <img src="figures/SLR_ts.jpg" width="500">